MarioFBSantos/WpBot-TS/README.md

 # WpBot-TS

-Creating a whatsapp bot in typescript
+Creating a whatsapp bot in typescript (just the base, my main bot will remain in a private project)

 # Starting